A guide to topological reconstruction on endomorphism monoids and polymorphism clones: On the number of Polish topologies

 \begin{proposition}[{\cite[Corollary 4.5]{EJMMMP-zariski}}] If a topological monoid $\cS$ has automatic continuity with respect to $\csecondsemi$, then it has both the rSIP and the lSIP. \end{proposition}

-Automatic continuity with respect to $\csemi$ and with respect to $\csecondsemi$ are distinct notions for Polish semigroups, and even for closed oligomorphic transformation monoids ~\cite[Proposition 5.18]{EJMMMP-zariski}.
-Moreover, {contrasting the Open Mapping Theorem for Polish groups, automatic continuity with respect to $\csemi$ does not imply automatic homeomorphicity with respect to $\csemi$ for Polish semigroups (cf.~\cite[Proposition 5.15]{EJMMMP-zariski}); however, we do not know an example of this phenomenon within the class of endomorphism monoids.} \begin{question} Is there $\cS\in\csemi$ with automatic continuity with respect to $\csemi$ but without automatic homeomorphicity with respect to $\csemi$? {If so, is there an oligomorphic example?} \end{question}
+Automatic continuity with respect to $\csemi$ and with respect to $\csecondsemi$ are distinct notions for Polish semigroups, and even for closed oligomorphic transformation monoids ~\cite[Proposition 5.18]{EJMMMP-zariski}. \mic{Moreover, automatic continuity does not imply automatic homeomorphicity with respect to $\csemi$ for Polish semigroups, {see~\cite[Theorem 5.15 (vii)]{EJMMMP-zariski}.} The latter contrasts the situation for Polish groups: by the Open Mapping Theorem~\cite[Theorem 1.2.6]{BeckerKechris}, any continuous surjective homomorphism between Polish groups is open.
+It is not hard to see that the class of closed transformation monoids does not satisfy an analogous Open Mapping Theorem, see e.g.~\cite{grilj}; however, we do not know the following.} \begin{question} Is there $\cS\in\csemi$ with automatic continuity with respect to $\csemi$ but without automatic homeomorphicity with respect to $\csemi$? {If so, is there an oligomorphic example?} \end{question}

-Regarding the openness of clone homomorphisms, we have both a lifting result from semigroups as well as a result specific to clones.
-The former implies that for isomorphisms from a transitive clone $\cC$, it is sufficient to check openness on its unary functions.
+{Regarding the openness of clone homomorphisms, we have both a lifting result from semigroups as well as a result specific to clones.
+The former implies that for isomorphisms from a transitive clone $\cC$, it is sufficient to check openness on its unary functions.}

-\begin{theorem}[{\cite{Reconstruction}}] Let $\cC, \cD\in\cclone$.
+\begin{theorem}[\cite{Reconstruction}] Let $\cC, \cD\in\cclone$.
 Let $\xi:\cC\to\cD$ be a clone homomorphism and let $\xi'$ be its restriction to unary functions. \begin{itemize} \item Suppose $\cD$ is weakly directed.
 If $\xi'$ is continuous, then so is $\xi$; \item Suppose $\cC$ is weakly directed and $\xi$ is an isomorphism.
 If $\xi'$ is open, so is $\xi$. \end{itemize} \end{theorem}

 {The following trick for clones is not available for monoids, since homomorphisms of the latter do not necessarily preserve constant functions:}

 \begin{proposition}[{\cite{Reconstruction}}] Let $\cC\in\cclone$ contain all constant functions.
 Then, any isomorphism $\xi:\cC\to\cD\in\cclone$ is open. \end{proposition}